Customer Retention Rate

 Our ADA Code Compliant Emergency Elevator Telephone Monitoring Solution

 With the push of the elevator phone button, a call is connected to our emergency dispatch center where live operators are available 24 hours a day, 7 days a week.
 Our operators assess the needs of the passengers and act accordingly, following a call-list designated by you or dispatching emergency services as needed.

 If a passenger requires immediate medical attention, a Kings III operator can provide assistance.
 We have Advanced Emergency Medical Dispatch certified (AEMD) operators, which means they are able to provide step-by-step pre-arrival instructions (including CPR) as needed.
 An Advanced Emergency Medical Dispatch certification exceeds all national requirements and allows emergency dispatchers to handle emergency calls appropriately and provide the response the caller deserves and the situation demands.

-If no medical attention is required but a passenger is scared or anxious, the operator will remain on the elevator phone line to offer continual assurance until they are calmed or released.
+If no medical attention is required but a passenger is scared or anxious, the operator will remain on the line to offer continual assurance until they are calmed or released.
 We will even go as far as notifying loved ones or employers of the situation on behalf of a caller.